-Assembly Member Calderon's expansion of California's State Emergency Food Bank Reserve Program would add children's diapers and wipes to the essential supplies distributed during natural or human-made disasters.
-The legislation authorizes food banks to purchase and distribute these items to eligible low-income families, alongside existing emergency food assistance.
+Assembly Member Calderon's proposal to expand California's State Emergency Food Bank Reserve Program would add children's diapers and wipes to the essential supplies distributed during declared emergencies and disasters.
+The legislation authorizes food banks to purchase and distribute these items to eligible low-income families with young children, alongside existing emergency food assistance.

 Email the authors or create an email template to send to all relevant legislators.

-Assembly Member Calderon's expansion of California's State Emergency Food Bank Reserve Program would add children's diapers and wipes to the essential supplies distributed during natural or human-made disasters.
-The legislation authorizes food banks to purchase and distribute these items to eligible low-income families, alongside existing emergency food assistance.
+Assembly Member Calderon's proposal to expand California's State Emergency Food Bank Reserve Program would add children's diapers and wipes to the essential supplies distributed during declared emergencies and disasters.
+The legislation authorizes food banks to purchase and distribute these items to eligible low-income families with young children, alongside existing emergency food assistance.

 Ayes | Noes | NVR | Total | Result |